WEBSTER ARTS PROGRAMS

 Outreach and Art Education to Refugees and Immigrants: In collaboration with the International Institute of St. Louis, Webster Arts is launching a program for refugees and immigrants in the St. Louis region who may be feeling especially stressed and uncertain.
 Webster Arts believes that art can elevate the human spirit, provide health benefits of stress reduction, and bridge communication gaps.
 Among other benefits, the creation of art to tell their stories and connect with their neighbors is intended to relieve stress and help them find their way in their new country.

 Summer Camps: Webster Arts is committed to exposing kids to the beauty and power of art.
-Each summer Webster Arts brings art education and creative activities to the Webster-Rock Hill Ministries' children's programs.
-This special partnership nourishes future artists and makes the community stronger.
+Each summer Webster Arts brings art education and creative activities to the children's programs at Webster-Rock Hill Ministries and Meacham Park Neighborhood Improvement Association.
+These special partnerships nourish future artists and makes the communities stronger.